AlanFord/ZapMeNot/docs/_sources/theory-and-methods.rst.txt

 are low enough that the photon contribution to dose is small.
 Many of the photon energies may also have a very low intensity due to a small decay branching fraction.
 The evaluation is therefore simplified by limiting the number of discrete photon energies to 30.
 A 30 photon energy-group structure is used in the event that a source has more than 30 discrete photon energies.

-The energy-group structure is linearly distributed between the highest and lowest photon energies in the source.
-The photon intensity of each energy group is determined such that the energy flux of photons within the group is preserved.
+The energy-group structure is linearly distributed between the highest and lowest photon energies in the source, centering the highest and lowest energy groups on the highest and lowest photon energies.
+The photon intensity of the photons in each energy group are preserved.
+All of the photons within an energy group are treated as a single photon with the average energy of the group.
+This preserves both the photon intensity within an energy group as well as the energy flux within the group.
+At the end of this process any energy group with a photon intensity of zero is removed from the analysis.